 If your holiday shopping includes a history lover, HISTORY's editors have carefully chosen gifts and experiences for fans of any era.
-Whether it's historical letters, a 2022 calendar, or a model spy plane, there's history here to read, watch, use, play and wear.
+Whether it's historical letters, a 2023 calendar or a model spy plane, there's history here to read, watch, use, play and wear.

-HISTORY recommends products our editors think you’ll like (many created by us!), and if you buy something through our links HISTORY may get a share of the revenue.
+HISTORY recommends products our editors think you’ll like (many created by the HISTORY team), and if you buy something through our links HISTORY may get a share of the revenue.
 Prices may fluctuate.

 History in Your Mailbox

 What insights did Albert Einstein share with President Roosevelt about the atomic bomb?
 How did the Queen of Hawaii protest America's 1898 annexation of the Islands?
 How did an eyewitness describe D-Day?